DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

     <p class="u-margin-top">Five companies also allowed for corporate income tax reconciliation: BP America; Cimarex Energy Co.; Could Peak Energy Resources, LLC; Shell E&P Company; and W&T Offshore, Inc.</p>

-    <p>After the independent administrator compared and reconciled the government revenue streams with company payments, 17 material variances remained, all of which were explained through the reconciliation process, leaving zero unexplained variances.</p>
+    <p>After the independent administrator compared and reconciled the government revenue streams with company payments, 17 {{ "material variances" | term }} remained, all of which were explained through the reconciliation process, leaving zero unexplained variances.</p>

-    <h2 class="h3">Scope</h2>
+    <h2 id="scope" class="h3">Scope</h2>

     <p>Requirement 4 of the EITI Standard outlines the responsibility of the MSG to determine the scope of EITI reporting in the United States.
 In carrying out this responsibility, the MSG considered information from a variety of sources before coming to a consensus on the scope for the 2015 USEITI Report.</p>